 The Undergraduate English Major gives students a comprehensive view of the field with core requirements in literature, analysis, language, and writing.
+In the English major students can focus thier studies within traditional fields of English and American Literature as well as areas such as Rhetoric and Composition (including business and technical writing), English Language and Linguistics, Under-Represented Literatures (Native American, Chicano/a, African-American, Women’s Literature), and Critical Theory, or Visual Culture (including analysis, history, and theory of film as literature).
 This broad-based major prepares students for a great many careers, including (to name just a few) the law, library science, counseling, publishing, business and technical writing, and teaching at the primary, secondary, and college levels.

 Creative Writing Majors and Minors in our department have the opportunity to work with distinguished faculty in small workshop settings in poetry, fiction, and creative non-fiction.
 Many of our Creative Writing students go on to receive Master of Fine Arts degrees, to publish their creative work, and to teach writing at colleges and universities, as well as to write for business, industry, and public relations.

-These concentrations have set up many of our graduates for a wide range of occupations where the basic skills they have acquired in analysis, synthesis, and writing can be used to great advantage, as many business leaders have told the Department of English.
-The question asked above thus has many good answers.
+These majors have prepared our graduates for a wide range of occupations where the skills they have acquired and developed in analysis, synthesis, and writing can be used to great advantage, as many business leaders have told the Department of English.
+The question asked above "why English or Creative Writing," thus has many good answers.

 Consider these answers from nationally recognized experts:

 - Liberal Arts graduates do well with JOBS

 - What do I do with a B.A. in English?